What are the Top 10 Accounting & Finance Certifications?

 The Financial Modeling and Valuation Analyst (FMVA) certification is a finance certification that is offered by Corporate Finance Institute®.
 The FMVA is a popular option for corporate finance professionals what want to improve their financial modeling skills.
 The FMVA is built on practical topics and applications, using real-world examples and case studies.
 The curriculum of the FMVA includes topics such as finance theory, advanced Excel skills, how to build financial models, advanced valuation techniques, and sensitivity analysis.
 Additionally, the FMVA focuses on teaching students using the best practices of the Analyst Trifecta®.
 This program focuses on more than just financial theory and analytics.
 By also teaching soft skills and presentation skills, the FMVA prepares you for all stages of any task or project that you will work on as a financial analyst.

 The FMVA finance certification program includes over 20 courses and over 50 hours of video instruction.
-However, the program requirements consist of:
+The program requirements consist of:

 - 8 optional prerequisite courses